Solrojo-Script/Passbolt-Autoupdate/README.md

 # 🔒 Passbolt Autoupdate Script
-Simple script written in bash for updating passbolt.
+A simple bash script for updating passbolt.

-It uses base commands found in the official pages of passbolt like Healthcheck and Cake.
+This script utilizes base commands from the official Passbolt documentation, including Healthcheck and Cake.